 - 1. SWTX will award credit for college courses which have been approved by the ISD Administration as fulfilling TEKS and other requirements for High School credit and have been approved by SWTX Administration and Faculty for credit applying to an SWTX certificate or degree.
-These courses shall have been evaluated and approved through the official college curriculum approval process in accordance with Texas Higher Education Coordinating Board requirements and TEA requirements for high school graduation and shall be at a more advanced level than courses taught at the high school level. - 2.
-The Crosswalk required by HB 1638 indicating the credit hour relationship between SWTX courses and High School courses is provided in Appendix B. The values provided in the Crosswalk for High School credit are typical; each ISD decides on the credit it will award a student who successfully completes a college course. - C. Duties of SWTX (Statewide Goals 3 & 4) SWTX will: - 1.
-Ensure that SWTX course requirements are followed, enabling a participating student to receive a high school diploma and either an Associate's degree or 60 semester hours toward a baccalaureate degree during grades 9-12;
+These courses shall have been evaluated and approved through the official college curriculum approval process in accordance with Texas Higher Education Coordinating Board requirements and TEA requirements for high school graduation and shall be at a more advanced level than courses taught at the high school level. - The Crosswalk required by HB 1638 indicating the credit hour relationship between SWTX courses and High School courses is provided in Appendix B. The values provided in the Crosswalk for High School credit are typical; each ISD decides on the credit it will award a student who successfully completes a college course. - C. Duties of SWTX (Statewide Goals 3 & 4) SWTX will: - 1.
+Ensure that SWTX course requirements are followed, enabling a participating

-- 2. Apply the standards of expectation and assessment uniformly in all courses offered by SWTX for the ECA; - 3.
-Coordinate with the ECA counselor to ensure that all SWTX Core Curriculum courses are in the students' Individual Graduation Plan for Dual Credit by the midterm of their freshman year; - 4.
-Designate personnel to monitor the rigor and quality of instruction in order to assure compliance with the standards established by the State, the Southern Association of Colleges and Schools Commission on Colleges, SWTX, and the ISD; - Provide professional development for all ISD personnel serving as classroom Monitors for Video Conferencing or Internet courses. - Participate in support of the ECA Director as appropriate and provide feedback to the supervisor of the Director; provide articulation support for transition of ECA graduates to a four-year college; - 7.
+- student to receive a high school diploma and either an Associate's degree or 60 semester hours toward a baccalaureate degree during grades 9-12; - Apply the standards of expectation and assessment uniformly in all courses offered by SWTX for the ECHS/P-TECH; - Coordinate with the ECHS/P-TECH counselor to ensure that all SWTX Core Curriculum courses are in the students' Individual Graduation Plan for Dual Credit by the midterm of their freshman year; - 4.
+Designate personnel to monitor the rigor and quality of instruction in order to assure compliance with the standards established by the State, the Southern Association of Colleges and Schools Commission on Colleges, SWTX, and the ISD; - Provide professional development for all ISD personnel serving as classroom Monitors for Video Conferencing or Internet courses. - Participate in support of the ECHS/P-TECH Principal as appropriate and provide feedback to the supervisor of the Principal; provide articulation support for transition of ECHS/P-TECH graduates to a four-year college; - 7.
 Provide dual enrolled students access to the instructional and digital resources available on the campus of SWTX, for example: - Support Services - Library - Tutoring - 8.
-Provide security for ECA students, just as provided for any other SWTX student, when they attend courses on a SWTX campus; - Select, supervise, and evaluate instructors of all college-level curricula offered for college credit through the ECA.
-Classroom Monitors assigned for Video Conferencing or Internet courses will also be supervised and evaluated by SWTX personnel. - 10.
+Provide security for ECHS/P-TECH students, just as provided for any other SWTX student, when they attend courses on a SWTX campus; - Select, supervise, and evaluate instructors of all college-level curricula offered for college credit through ECHS/P-TECH Classroom Monitors assigned for Video Conferencing or Internet courses will also be supervised and evaluated by SWTX personnel. - 10.
 To provide further alignment of the SWTX/ISD Dual Credit Program Goals with Statewide Goals 1-4: - a.
-The SWTX Office of Strategic Innovation and Research will provide disaggregated data to College and ISD officials on the enrollment and persistence of ECA students. - SWTX will continue to provide ECA students, in collaboration with ISD staff, academic and career advising and student success services. - c.
-The SWTX Office of Strategic Innovation and Research will provide data on student success in courses and SWTX programs; as feasible, the Office will provide data on student success in course work completed subsequent to participation in SWTX courses taken for dual credit. - D. Duties of the ISD (Statewide Goal 1) The ISD will: - 1.
-Provide to the SWTX Dual Credit Department office all course requests according to the following schedule of deadlines:
+The SWTX Office of Strategic Innovation & Research will provide disaggregated data to College and ISD officials on the enrollment and persistence of ECHS/P-TECH students. - b.
+SWTX will continue to provide ECHS/P-TECH students, in collaboration with ISD staff, academic and career advising and student success services. - c.
+The SWTX Office of Strategic Innovation & Research will provide data on student success in courses and SWTX programs; as feasible, the Office will provide data on student success in course work completed subsequent to participation in SWTX courses taken for dual credit. - D. Duties of the ISD (Statewide Goal 1)

+The ISD will:

+1. Provide to the SWTX Dual Credit Department all course requests according to the following schedule of deadlines: